auth0/docs/articles/quickstart/backend/webapi-owin/01-authorization.md

 ---
 title: Authorization
-description: This tutorial demonstrates how to add authorization to your ASP.NET OWIN API using Auth0.
+description: This tutorial demonstrates how to add authorization to an ASP.NET OWIN API using the standard JWT middleware.
-name: Shows how to secure your API using the standard OWIN JWT middeware
+name: This tutorial demonstrates how to add authorization to a ASP.NET OWIN API using the standard JWT middleware.
 budicon: 500
 github:
     path: Quickstart/01-Authorization